No, not that kind of date. Sorry if that’s what brought you here.

 In most of the rest of the world, the day usually appears before the month – though this does vary in countries such as the UK, at least when the month is represented by its name rather than a number.
 Some major newspapers, such as The Times, routinely put the month first – and this is a long-standing tradition, not a recently adopted Americanism.

 But which is better?
-The day-month format seems more logical when the year is included at the end (which is where it’s sure to be unless an all-numeric style is being used): it means we progress from the smallest unit to the largest.
+The day-month format seems more logical when the year is included at the end: it means we progress from the smallest unit to the largest.

 However, month-day has the advantage of starting with what is usually the more important part, with the day being a more minor detail.
-If we’re told in February that ‘the road will be closed until July 12’, the main point is that it will be closed until July – the ‘12’ is secondary – so it’s good to learn about the month first.
+If we’re told in February that ‘the road will be closed until July 12’, the main point is that it will be closed until July – the ‘12’ is a secondary detail – so it makes sense if we find out about the month first.
 It’s also consistent with how we write the time of day: the larger unit (hours) comes before the smaller one (minutes).

 These are marginal arguments, though, and it’s more important to use whichever format the readers will expect – if you know what that is.